moby/moby/docs/installation/linux/ubuntulinux.md

         $ sudo apt-get install docker-engine

-   Or you can install Docker with version latest
+   Or you can install Docker with version latest.

         $ wget -qO- https://get.docker.com/ | sh